AIFDR/riab/INSTALL.rst

-These are the instructions for installation of Risiko in development mode (for changing the software) and production mode (for deploying the software on a server).
+These are the instructions for installation of Risiko in development mode (for changing the software) and production mode (for deploying on a server).

 Assumptions:
  - The operating system is a recent version of Ubuntu Linux.
 Risiko has been tested on versions 10.04 and 10.10 (32 and 64 bit).
- - The platform is using the default /etc/sources.list as it comes from a fresh Ubuntu installation.
+ - The platform is using the default /etc/sources.list as it comes in a fresh Ubuntu installation.
+You may want to change this to a local mirror if the internet connection is slow.

 ============